 1. What is Virginia No-Fault Divorce?

 In ye olden days, a legal divorce required “fault,” or a valid and tangible reason for the couple to separate.
-In the last few decades, states have adopted a separate type of divorce called “no-fault” to allow couple who simply don’t want to be married any longer to get a divorce.
+However, over time the laws have changed to allow for people to get divorced for any or no reason, provided they meet a few other requirements.

 A no-fault divorce may simplify the divorce process for many people, especially those who have ended their marriage with few problems.

 2. What are the Benefits of a No-Fault Divorce?